San Jose, Romblon: Transportation

 As an island municipality, the only means to reach San Jose is via sea travel.
 There are several sea routes going to the island.
 From Manila or Batangas City, there are daily RORO trips going to Odiongan, Romblon or Caticlan in Aklan province.
 From Odiongan, there are jeepneys that take passengers to Santa Fe, where travellers can take pump boats or bancas going to San Jose.
 From Caticlan, there are bancas as well that take passengers to San Jose.
 The island is approximately a 45-minute boat ride from either Santa Fe or Caticlan.
 San Jose has a municipal port in Barangay Poblacion where passengers and cargo disembark.

 Another mode of travel is by air.
 AirAsia, Cebu Pacific and Philippine Airlines have daily trips to Caticlan Airport from where passengers can take bancas to San Jose.
-Cebu Pacific also has flights four times week to Tugdan Airport in Alcantara, Romblon, where passengers can take a jeepney to Santa Fe and a boat to San Jose.

 San Jose's five barangays are connected by a circumferential road, where the common mode of transportation are passenger motorcycles, known elsewhere as habal-habal.